dymmond/lilya/docs/en/docs/settings.md

 !!!
 Check
     When you pass the parameters via instantiation of a Lilya object and not via parameters, when accessing the values via `request.app.settings`, the values **won't be in the settings** as those were passed via application instantiation and not via settings object.
-The way to access those values is, for example, `request.app.debug` directly.
+The way to access those values is, for example, via `request.app.debug` directly.